dojot/device-manager/README.md

 are returned when retrieving device data.
 You might also notice some new attributes:
 - `data_attrs`: stores attributes with the types `dynamic`, `static` and `actuator`.
 - `config_attrs`: stores attributes with the type `meta`.
-You can only create this type of attribute via AP, check its [documentation](https://dojot.github.io/device-manager/apiary_latest.html) for more details.
+You can only create this type of attribute via API, check its [documentation](https://dojot.github.io/device-manager/apiary_latest.html) for more details.

 These two parameters are merged in the `attrs`.